What: An audio documentary & installation about synaesthesia, a curious neurological condition where sounds are

 The podcast is a collaboration between media producer Thomas Wilson and the University of Sheffield Music Department.
-The project was funded by the Festival of the Mind, where the piece was played to a live audience over wireless headphones.
+The project was produced for the Festival of the Mind, where the piece was played to a live audience over wireless headphones.

 What is synaesthesia?

 Synaesthesia is a harmless neurological condition experienced by 4% of the UK population.
 The word synaesthesia is Greek in origin and loosely means 'union of the senses'.

 Stimulation of one sense (e.g. hearing a sound) triggers the stimulation of a second unrelated sense (e.g. seeing a colour).
 Synaesthesia takes many forms; in fact there are over 60 that we know of.

 We spoke to synaesthetes (people with synaesthesia) from all walks of life and asked them to describe and compare their experiences.